JetBrains/guide/site/dotnet/tips/global-usings/index.md

 Every new class file you create begins with an almost identical few lines of `using` declarations.
 But with global using directives, we can now consolidate these common namespaces in a single file.
 This results in a cleaner, consistent, and more organized codebase.

-Global usings are available in C# 10 and later, and can be configured in the `.csprog` file by settings the `ImplicitUsings` flag, like so:
+Global usings are available in C# 10 and later, and can be configured in the `.csproj` file by settings the `ImplicitUsings` flag, like so:

 `<ImplicitUsings>enable</ImplicitUsings>`